domvwt/esparto/README.md

 ------------

-**esparto** is a Python library for building data driven reports with content from popular analytical packages.
+**esparto** is a Python library for building data driven reports with content from popular analytics packages.
 The project takes a straightforward approach to document design; with a focus on usability, portability, and extensiblity.

 Creating a report is as simple as instantiating a Page object and 'adding' content